 The role of new Blade Runner Officer K was written specifically with Ryan Gosling in mind.
 He was the only choice for director Denis Villeneuve.

 Actors Barkhad Abdi, Ana de Armas, Mackenzie Davis, Sylvia Hoeks, Carla Juri and David Dastmalchian weren't born when the first film was released.

-The film's cast includes one Oscar winner: Jared Leto, and three Oscar nominees: Ryan Gosling, Harrison Ford, Edward James Olmos and Barkhad Abdi.
+The film's cast includes one Oscar winner: Jared Leto, and four Oscar nominees: Ryan Gosling, Harrison Ford, Edward James Olmos and Barkhad Abdi.

 Jared Leto made a surprise appearance at CinemaCon in Las Vegas, NV on March 29, 2017 to promote the film at the Warner Bros. panel, and to introduce new footage.
 Leto appeared alongside co-star Ana de Armas and director Denis Villeneuve.
 Ryan Gosling also appeared at the convention to present new footage at the Sony Pictures panel.

 Director Denis Villeneuve spent the summer and fall of 2016 in Budapest filming Blade Runner 2049 (2017) slated for release next year per Wall Street Journal (September 8, 2016, article by Don Steinberg).